slugbyte/lackluster.nvim/README.md

 # lackluster
-> a delightful grayscale colorscheme thats soft on the eyes, and supports heaps of plugins
+> a delightful mostly grayscale colorscheme thats soft on the eyes, and supports heaps of plugins

 ![a screenshot of neovim with the lackluster colorscheme](./asset/lackluster.png)

 ![a picture of lackluster lualine variations](./asset/lackluster-lualine.png)

+> a minimal but flexible and good looking pallet made from beautiful hexcodes

 ![a picture of the lackluster colorpallet](./asset/lackluster-pallet.png)

 [more screenshots](./SCREENSHOT.md)